yysCyber/study-in-Ukraine-1/study-plan.md

 > Statement:
 >
 > 1. Using Markdown to write this document.
-The document will show other people by PDF file or paper.
 >
 > 2. Maybe I made some mistakes in the document because my English is not very good, Please forgive me.